-Many households have multiple kinds of animals so it is an obvious question to ask if a pet ferret would get along with your dog, cat, or other pet.
+Many households have multiple kinds of animals so it.
+If you have a ferret or are thinking of getting one, you'll want to know if the pet ferret would get along with your dog, cat, or other pet.
 This is a complex issue and depends a lot on the personality and characteristics of both the ferret and the other pets.

 While your cats, and sometimes dogs, might get along with ferrets, it is still necessary to supervise all interactions closely to protect both the ferrets and the other pets.
-And in some cases, your other pets and ferrets will not get along at all and will need to be kept away from each other for everyone's safety.
-Before you combine ferrets and other pets in the household, you should decide if it will be too difficult to divide your attention between your pets in the event that they do not get along.
+In some cases, pets and ferrets will not get along at all and will need to be kept away from each other for everyone's safety.
+Before you combine ferrets and other pets in the household, decide if it will be too difficult to divide your attention between your pets in the event that they do not get along.

-Whether or not dogs get along with ferrets is a much more complicated and individual issue and you must carefully consider a dog's temperament before introducing him or her to a ferret.
-Many dogs will be fine with ferrets but remember that some dog breeds (such as some terriers) were bred for the purpose of hunting small game, so they might be tempted to chase ferrets instinctively.
+Dogs and ferrets is a much more complicated and individual issue.
+You must carefully consider a dog's temperament before introducing him or her to a ferret.
+Many dogs will be fine with ferrets but some dog breeds (such as some terriers) were bred for the purpose of hunting small game, so they might be tempted to chase ferrets instinctively.

-As a general rule, ferrets don't mix well with other kinds of pets either due to risk to the other pets or risk to the ferret.
-Remember that ferrets are carnivores and while your ferret may not consciously think of other small pets (e.g hamsters and other rodents, rabbits, birds, small lizards, snakes) as a meal because they do not eat whole prey diets, quick movements by these small animals may trigger a predator-prey instinct in your ferret.
+As a general rule, ferrets don't mix well with other kinds of pets.
+Ferrets are carnivores and while your ferret may not consciously think of other small pets (e.g hamsters and other rodents, rabbits, birds, small lizards, snakes) as a meal, quick movements by these small animals may trigger a predator-prey instinct in your ferret.
 It is better to be safe than sorry, so it is recommended to keep ferrets and pets other than cats and dogs completely separated.

 - Make introductions slowly.
 First, allow a cat or dog to investigate the ferret while the ferret is in the safety of its cage.